Flamebullet/bottercype/README.md

 > !IMPORTANT!
 Bot requires mod permission to perform this action

-Setup a subscription message that triggers when a user subscribes to your channel.
+Setup a subscription message that triggers when a user subscribes, resubscribes or gift subscriptions to your channel.

 #### To add a standard sub message(Does not include resub/gifted subs)